Fun Shui

 Clients often ask me, "What is the deal with those strange little dogs?"

+Fu Dogs (Also know as guardian lions, lion dogs, or temple lions) are common decorative and symbolic elements at the entrances to restaurants, hotels, supermarkets and other structures.
 They are found in China, at Chinese establishments, and "Chinatowns" in the U.S. and elsewhere.
 The Fu Dogs are actually lions, but since lions didn't exist in China, they were originally modeled after dogs.

-Auspicious Lions They are known as Rui Shi (Auspicious Lions)
+Known as Rui Shi (Lucky Lions)

 These leonine hulks have been guarding Chinese Imperial palaces, emperor’s tombs, and large government buildings since the Han Dynasty (206 BC-220 AD).